US bank regulator grilled over ‘toxic culture’ at agency

 – Harassment, discrimination –

-They said a “patriarchal, insular, and risk-averse culture” had played a role in letting workplace misconduct persist at the FDIC, and that a “widespread fear of retaliation” had led to underreporting of misconduct.
+They said a “patriarchal, insular and risk-averse culture” contributed to persistent workplace misconduct at the FDIC, and that a “widespread fear of retaliation” had led to underreporting of misconduct.

+The report noted a few examples, including one employee who said she feared for her physical safety when a colleague who had been stalking her continued to text her even after she complained about him.

+Some FDIC employees from underrepresented groups reported being told they were “token” hires to fill a quota, while other employees said they had heard supervisors making homophobic statements.

-“Management’s responses to allegations of misconduct, as well as the culture and conditions that gave rise to them, have been insufficient and ineffective,” they continued, adding that “cultural and structural change” was needed.
+“Management’s responses to allegations of misconduct, as well as the culture and conditions that gave rise to them, have been insufficient and ineffective,” the report’s authors said, adding that “cultural and structural change” was needed.

+The report’s authors said that while Gruenberg’s conduct was not “a root cause of the sexual harassment and discrimination in the agency,” workplace culture “starts at the top.”

-The report’s publication overshadowed Gruenberg’s pre-planned appearance in Congress to discuss US bank regulation, along with Federal Reserve vice chair for supervision Michael Barr, and Michael Hsu, the acting comptroller of the Office of the Comptroller of the Currency.
+The report overshadowed Gruenberg’s pre-planned appearances in Congress this week to discuss US bank regulation.

-“I accept the findings of the report, and as Chairman I take full responsibility,” Gruenberg told lawmakers, while rebuffing calls for his resignation.
+“I accept the findings of the report, and as chairman I take full responsibility,” Gruenberg told lawmakers Thursday, while rebuffing calls for his resignation.

 Gruenberg said he was “personally committed” to addressing the issues raised in the report, and implementing its recommendations.